 What the Boiler Upgrade Scheme actually is

 It's property-based, not income-based — you don't fill in a means test.
 It's available to homeowners and private landlords replacing fossil-fuel heating (gas, oil, LPG, electric resistance) with a heat pump.
-The grant runs until at least 2028 under current government commitments, but rates and eligibility can be reviewed.
+The grant runs until at least 2030 following the April 2026 amendment regulations, though rates and eligibility can still be reviewed.

 What you actually need to qualify